DarkHobbit/doublecontact/doc/manual.en.md

 Before loading, you must prepare address book file(s).

 For example, Android phones allows save its address book in single VCF file (**Contacts -> Import/Export -> Export contacts to: -> SD card** in device menu).
 Depending on the Android version and modification, menu items may slightly differ from it.
 Copy result file from memory card to PC.

+If you combine contacts into groups, such as "Family", "Friends", etc., please, read also [Group of contacts](#group-of-contacts) section to avoid loss of information.

 You may get similar file from hardware phones - SonyEricsson and some other vendors.
 Special case - Philips Xenium phones: it use UDX, its own format.
 DoubleContact also support this format.